TEALSK12/introduction-to-computer-science/lesson_33.md

 1. Lecture
     1. Introduce block arguments
+        -   Define arguments: An argument is any area in a block that accepts user input, or another block.
+It could be a Boolean Block or a value placed inside of a variable or block.
         -   Ask students to speculate on risks of relying on variables instead of arguments
             -   Variables could be changed by code other than the custom block, variable names could be changed causing errors, etc.
         -   Emphasize importance of custom blocks being self-contained